Changissnz/nu_merchant_principal/README.md

-to undergo specification to accomododate those specific measures, not necessarily in the context of a mechanical computing system with security that is pre-programmed restrictions put in place in the advent of a failed attempt.
+to undergo specification to accomododate those specific measures, not necessarily in the context of a mechanical computing system with security that is pre-programmed restrictions put in place for the advent of a failed attempt.
 Consider these two techniques, named <ins>spam crusher</ins> and
 <ins>the inquisitor</ins>.
 Descriptions of these